 Siri watched him, raising an eyebrow.
 “One would think that as God King, you would at least be able to eat sweets whenever you want.”

 There are many rules pressed upon me that others need not follow, he wrote as he chewed.
-The stories explained this, showing that being a prince or a king requires a great deal from one.
+The stories explained this.
+Much is required of a prince or a king.
 I would rather have been born a peasant.

 Siri raised an eyebrow.
 She had a feeling that he’d be surprised if he actually had to experience things like hunger, poverty, or even discomfort.
 However, she left him to his ideas.
 Who was she to chastise?